bansallawyers12/migrationmanager2/PYTHON_SERVICES_START_HERE.md

 The **Unified Python Services** is a single FastAPI microservice that handles:

-- ✅ PDF Processing (convert to images, merge files)
+- ✅ PDF Processing (convert to images, merge files, watermark, OCR)
-- ✅ Email Parsing (.msg files)
+- ✅ Email Parsing (.msg files from Outlook)
-- ✅ Email Analysis (categorization, priority, sentiment)
+- ✅ Email Analysis (categorization, priority, sentiment using AI)
-- ✅ Email Rendering (enhanced HTML)
+- ✅ Email Rendering (enhanced HTML with inline images)

 **One service.
 One port.
 Simple.**

+> **Note:** This replaces the previous multi-service architecture with a single unified service running on port 5000.

 ---